ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 🌟	Clinical Tier 2 SHOULD be used to submit additional exposure data consistent with a publication or other documentation, if needed.</br>

 ### Family History
-Clinical Tier 1 Family History data elements capture the incidence of cancer in an HTAN participant’s family.
-These data include the family member’s primary diagnosis and age at diagnosis.</br>
+Clinical Tier 1 Family History data elements capture the incidence of cancer in an HTAN participant’s family.</br>
 🌟	A **single Family History record** (row) SHOULD be submitted for **each participant**.</br>
-🌟  All family members affected are provided in a comma-separated list in the participant.</br>
 🌟	Clinical Tier 2 SHOULD be used to submit more extensive family history data, if needed.</br>

 ### Followup